Nobuhiko Takada: Retirement fight

 Takada's final match was against his former student Kiyoshi Tamura.
 There was both story and controversy between them, as Tamura had challenged Takada several times without an answer, and then walked out of UWF International in 1995 to work for Fighting Network Rings.
 Tamura was also reluctant to fight at the event, as he shared cards with Kenichi Yamamoto, another Takada understudy he had a personal enmity with.

 Tamura dropped Takada with a leg kick, but the match was paused when he landed an accidental heavy low blow.
 After recovering, Takada took Tamura down and worked a few strikes through his guard, but he escaped to his feet.
 In the second round, Tamura connected with a combination and knocked Takada out.

 The bout was followed by a reconciliation between Takada and Tamura, the latter of whom cried and stated: "Thank you for giving the people their dream and hope for twenty-two years."
 Takada's proper retirement ceremony was hosted after the main event between his other student Kazushi Sakuraba and Gilles Arsene.
-Former UWF wrestlers like Tamura, Yamamoto, Yoshihiro Takayama, and Anjo attended the ceremony, along with Pride fighters like Fedor Emelianenko, Antonio Rodrigo Nogueira, Wanderlei Silva and Gary Goodridge.
+Former UWF wrestlers like Sakuraba, Tamura, Yamamoto, Yoshihiro Takayama, and Anjo attended the ceremony, along with Pride fighters like Fedor Emelianenko, Antonio Rodrigo Nogueira, Wanderlei Silva and Gary Goodridge.
 Inoki also came to the ceremony.

 After retiring, Takada ran his mixed martial arts training facility, Takada Dojo, where he helped train fighters.
 He also stayed on in a management role at Pride and its parent company Dream Stage Entertainment until it was purchased by Zuffa in 2007.

 Rizin Fighting Federation (2015–2023)

 In 2015, Takada returned to mainstream MMA when he signed on as a spokesperson and matchmaker for the Rizin Fighting Federation, alongside Nobuyuki Sakakibara and other former Pride employees.
-He left the promotion in 2023.
-One year later he announced he had a stress-related heart condition, undergoing surgery in July 2024.
+He left the promotion at the end of 2023, with Sakakibara explaining it as Takada not feeling able to play a worthy role in Rizin after turning 60.
+Takada later revealed he had a stress-related heart condition, undergoing surgery in July 2024.

+Jiu-Jitsu (2026)

+Nobuhiko Takada stood at the center of the mat at Yoyogi National Gymnasium on Friday, September 4, and did something few would have predicted for a man in his sixties who spent decades absorbing the physical toll of professional wrestling and mixed martial arts.
+He won a world title, competing in the Masters 61+ brown belt.